Din kurv er tomKøb

 Make animations using the stop-motion technique.
-All the frames making up a motion image are different settings, which have to be fixed on each image.
-The program cuts the resulting still images and assembles them to form motion images.
-By using the free program you can create any kinds of videos, but if you want to create professional animations, get to know the Cut'n learn animation kits.
+The frames making up a motion image individually taken still images.
+The program assembles these still images to form a motion image.
+By using the free program you can create any kinds of videos, but if you want to create professional animations, get to know the Cut n' Learn animation kits.

-With the help of these Stop Motion Science kits, children can learn about different science topics while they animate and have fun without even realizing that they are learning.
-The kits contain all the necessary elements, scientific explanations and an innovative stop motion app with a built in image stabilization system - allowing kids to snap pictures by hand, instead of using a holder, eliminating one of the pain points of stop motion.
+With the help of the Cut n' Learn animation kits, children can create interesting scientific animations without even realising that they are learning.
+The kits contain all the necessary components, scientific explanations and an innovative stop motion app with a built-in image stabilization system, allowing kids to snap pictures by hand, instead of using a stand, eliminating one of the pain points of stop motion.

 By making the animation children seamlessly learn about the coordinate system, gravity, projectile motion and time units.
 Using the included rulers along with the how-to guide, they can create a realistic ball movement and learn the concept of defining an object's position with coordinates.